 The Riker’s den - present day

 The party was in a full swing.
-Dazzling lights blinded anyone who walked in, because the ceiling, which was covered in a thick matte-black fabric, was dotted with light like stars.
-Under it, crystal-clear tables, full of various foods and drinks, glittered and reflected all the starlight.
+Dazzling lights dotted the thick matte-black fabric on the ceiling, blinding anyone who walked in.
+Under it, crystal-clear tables, full of various foods and drinks, glittered and reflected all the starlight to create a welcoming atmosphere.

 The den’s organizers aimed to overwhelm the visitors with beauty and other tricks, so they spent their money before realizing what was going on.
 Lucas walked in with his favorite mask on and smirked at the beauty.
 He wasn’t the only one in anonymity - most of the visitors hid their faces under masks.